gotwarlost/istanbul/README.md

 The `cover` command can be used to get a coverage object and reports for any arbitrary node script.
 By default, coverage information is written under `./coverage` - this can be changed using command-line options.

+The `cover` command can also be passed an optional `--handle-sigint` flag to enable writing reports when a user triggers a manual SIGINT of the process that is being covered.
+This can be useful when you are generating coverage for a long lived process.

 The `test` command
 -------------------